 A grammar rule is interpreted as stating that its head, GRHead, can be rewritten by its body, GRBody.
-The head and the body of grammar rules are constructed from terminals and non-terminals.
-The head of a grammar rule is a non-terminal or the conjunction of a non-terminal and a list of terminals (a push-back list, see 7.14.3):
+The head and the body of grammar rules are constructed from non-terminals and terminals.
+The head of a grammar rule is a non-terminal or the conjunction of a non-terminal and, following, a terminal-sequence (a pushback list, see 7.14.3):

+'''

 NonTerminal --> GRBody.

 NonTerminal, PushBackList --> GRBody.

+'''

-The control constructs that may be used on a grammar rule body are described later, in section 7.14.6.
+The control constructs that may be used on a grammar rule body are described in section 7.14.6.
 An empty grammar rule body is represented by an empty list: